-Whether you’re a runner or a yogi, below we’ve rounded up the best high-impact sports bras, HIIT sports bras and more to buy in 2023.
+Below we’ve rounded up the best high-impact sports bras, HIIT sports bras and more to buy in 2023.
 To help you work out which is the best for you, we've put all of the bras on this list through their paces in a number of different sessions — from sweaty half marathons to gentle yoga flows.

 Best high-impact sports bras

 These sports bras are designed for high-impact sports like running, boxing, or football.
 They offer the maximum amount of protection while also being comfortable and sweat-wicking.
 Here are the best high-impact sports bras on test right now: